 Alligators are relatively common on the Gulf Coast but will occasionally show up near Jackson, etc. When I was a graduate student at Mississippi State U we had a semi-legendary one in Starkville, up along the Alabama border.

-rfeinberg about 7 years ago
+rfeinberg over 7 years ago

 They’re making a huge mistake.
 I blame Gene’s wife, she’s led the son into one bad choice after another.